 Burberry employs a differentiated strategy to target customers.
 This includes upper social class customers aged 20-45 and diverse requirements like clothing, accessories, hygiene factors, and cosmetics

-It is a brand that carries the rich heritage of British culture, creativity.
+It is a brand that carries the rich heritage of British culture and creativity.

 Burberry Mission Statement